ccedacero/covid-19/README.md

 #This is a simple website I coded from scratch to document COVID-19 stats while also practicing the CSS grid and using Fetch with APIs.

-This first version is not dry at all.
-I will restructure the website, add additional functionality, and clean up redundant code soon.
+Website can be seen live at : http://documentingcorona.com/world.html

-Website can be seen live at : http://documentingcorona.com/
+To do this weekend: Add proxy to API fetch to fix CORS error as current US stats are not rendering (09/03/2020).